-(a) Gifted and Talented 0.15
+(a) Gifted and Talented0.15(b) Academic Assistance0.15(c) Limited English Proficiency0.20

-(b) Academic Assistance 0.15

-(c) Limited English Proficiency 0.20

-(d) Punils in Poverty 0.50

-- (O) The Department of Education will review the child count data for all of the districts and charter school authorizers in the State and identify any school district or charter school authorizer whose percentage of total enrolled students with IEPs is outside of the typical percentage range based on national and state data.
-The department will then conduct a focused review of the district's special education population and provide technical assistance, as needed, to ensure that students with disabilities are being appropriately identified and served. - (P) Students in poverty are students who qualify for Medicaid, SNAP, TANF, or are homeless, transient, or in foster care. - (Q) Gifted and talented students are students who are classified as academically or artistically gifted and talented or who are enrolled in Advanced Placement (AP), International Baccalaureate (IB), and Cambridge International courses in high school.
-Districts shall set-aside twelve percent of the funds for serving artistically gifted and talented students in grades three through twelve. - (R) Students in need of academic assistance are students who do not meet state standards in mathematics, English language arts, or both on state approved assessments in grades three through eight and high school assessments for grades nine through twelve.
-The additional weight generates funds needed to provide additional instructional services to these students. - (S) Students with limited English proficiency are students who require intensive English language instruction programs and whose families require specialized parental involvement intervention. - (T) Further, the Department of Education may use school district student counts for personalized instruction as collected in the same manner as the prior fiscal year, PowerSchool or other available existing data sources as determined by the department to calculate the school district add on weightings for the personalized instruction classifications and the determination of the school districts monetary entitlement.
+(d) Pupils in Poverty 0.50(O) The Department of Education will review the child count data for

+(P) Students in poverty are students who qualify for Medicaid, SNAP, TANF, or are homeless, transient, or in foster care.

+(Q) Gifted and talented students are students who are classified as academically or artistically gifted and talented or who are enrolled in Advanced Placement (AP), International Baccalaureate (IB), and Cambridge International courses in high school.
+Districts shall set-aside twelve percent of the funds for serving artistically gifted and talented students in grades three through twelve.

+(R) Students in need of academic assistance are students who do not meet state standards in mathematics, English language arts, or both on state approved assessments in grades three through eight and high school assessments for grades nine through twelve.
+The additional weight generates funds needed to provide additional instructional services to these students.

+(S) Students with limited English proficiency are students who require intensive English language instruction programs and whose families require specialized parental involvement intervention.

+(T) Further, the Department of Education may use school district student counts for personalized instruction as collected in the same manner as the prior fiscal year, PowerSchool or other available existing data sources as determined by the department to calculate the school district add on weightings for the personalized instruction classifications and the determination of the school districts monetary entitlement.
 End of year adjustments shall be based on the one hundred thirty-five-day student average daily membership for all classifications.
 During the current fiscal year, the department will update PowerSchool calculations, reports, screen development, documentation, and training to incorporate the new pupil classification weightings and to make final district allocation adjustments by June 30.
 The department must provide districts with technical assistance with regard to student count changes in PowerSchool.